ompl/ompl/doc/markdown/benchmark.md

   - *collision_checks:* the number of collision checks (or, more precisely, the number state validator calls).
   - *best_cost:* the cost of the best solution found so far.

-Using SQL queries one can easily select a subset of the data or compute [joins](http://en.wikipedia.org/wiki/Join_(SQL)) of tables.
+Using SQL queries one can easily select a subset of the data or compute <a href="http://en.wikipedia.org/wiki/Join_(SQL)">joins</a> of tables.
 Consider the following snippet of R code:
 \code
 library("ggplot2")